Purdue-ECE264-002-Fall2024-stage/HW12-BinaryTrees/README.md

 * Construct binary trees from in-order and pre-order expressions
 * Find the path from a node to the root
+* Write your own makefile to compare with test cases

 Construct a Binary Tree
 =======================